hexanal/fredmercy-blog/src/content/en/blog/2021/03/08/selling-your-soul.md

 <a href="https://www.nytimes.com/2021/03/06/opinion/data-tech-privacy-opt-in.html" target="_blank" rel="noopener noreferrer">Times'</a>
 <a href="https://www.nytimes.com/2021/03/10/opinion/quit-internet.html" target="_blank" rel="noopener noreferrer">opinion</a>
 <a href="https://www.nytimes.com/2021/02/04/opinion/michael-goldhaber-internet.html" target="_blank" rel="noopener noreferrer">pieces</a>
-are leading me to believe; but they could be pumping out this kind of article in order to get me hooked to _their_ model (articles behind paywalls)[*](just open them in a new “private” tab; if it's important, it should be freely accessible).
+are leading me to believe; but they could be pumping out this kind of article in order to get me hooked to _their_ model (articles behind paywalls)[note: just open them in a new “private” tab; if it's important, it should be freely accessible].

 But hey...
 I kind of want to be active on those addictive social media platforms because I, too, want to be part of the action!
 I want to be able to monetize my videos about this niche activity which I'm gonna do in my bedroom which I recently turned into a studio.
 Who wants to see me play the Xen levels from the original Half-Life game while high on DMT?
 I could do that.
 Could be fun.
 Maybe do some live coding, where I'd share tips and tricks about HTML and CSS?
 Something for _real nerds_, like, something about <a href="https://www.vim.org/" target="_blank" rel="noreferrer noopener">vim</a>, maybe?